Dinista/Expression-Evaluator/README.md

 # Expression-Evaluator
-A basic implementation of an expression evaluator based in concepts such as lexer, parser, tree representation and Shunting Yard algorithm.
-Theres two versions of the program, one wrote in Rust and another one wrote in Pyhton, for comparison proprose.
+A basic implementation of an expression evaluator based in concepts such as lexer, parser, tree representation and Shunting Yard algorithm. <b> Theres two versions of the program, one wrote in Rust and another one wrote in Pyhton </b>, for comparison proprose.
 Also an portuguese article was written comaparing the two implementations.

 The article can be found in the folder <i>/docs</i>